pygobject/pgi-docgen/README.rst

 A tool to create sphinx documentation for gi modules using python introspection.

-pgi-docgen.py introspects the gi module, pulls in the gir docs and creates a sphinx environment.
+``pgidocgen.py create`` introspects the gi module, pulls in the gir docs and creates a sphinx environment.

-pgi-docgen-build.py builds html docs using sphinx.
+``pgidocgen.py build`` builds html docs using sphinx.

 Requirements
 ------------